There are 25 student associations at Rennes School of Business

-OPERA aims to guide and promote excellence and success through the support of young secondary school students from modest backgrounds with strong academic potential.
+OPERA aims to guide and promote excellence and success through the support of young secondary school students from modest backgrounds with high academic potential.
 The association informs these students about the avenues of higher education that are available to them.

 Events: a trip to a European capital, discovery sessions with partner schools, Operades, karaoke sessions.

 The TER’N’CO association is responsible for promoting sustainable development at Rennes School of Business and in the wider Rennes region.
 The association aims to promote sustainable and responsible alternative methods to the entire student community in Rennes.
 They offer activities and ideas about how to choose a way of life that is more respectful to both us and our planet.

 Events: le Salon du développement durable, eco-teliers (eco-workshops), organic produce baskets, Le Label, Le Rennes clean-up day, La Jungle.

 Well’Come’s mission is to welcome, integrate and support international students at Rennes School of Business.
 The association also contributes to promoting the school internationally.
 It organises events aimed at fostering contact between French and international students.

 Events: welcome periods, speed chatting, Disneyland Paris, International Fair.

 The “4L Trophy Coordination” association co-organises the largest student raid in Europe in partnership with Désertours: the 4L Trophy Raid.
 Events: Raid 4L Trophy, official departure village in Biarritz, pre-village departure Grand Ouest, Red Cross collection.